kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Once its efficacy could be tested and ensured

 	If in nature unholy, he was to be killed
-	And a bargain with Aaron would be fulfilled
+	And Rem's bargain with Aaron would be fulfilled
+	But if

 ## Notes